 The Togolese version includes aromatic rice, meat/fish, veggies, and all kinds of spices they can gather.
 If you’re wondering about its striking red and orange colors, it’s pureed tomatoes.
 No one can deny that Jollof Rice is both visually and deliciously appealing.

-9. Koklo Meme – Grilled Togo Chicken
+9. Koklo Meme – Grilled Chicken

 Making grilled chicken is no big deal, right?
 Correct, but making delicious grilled chicken isn’t an achievement that everybody can claim.
 Fortunately, the Togolese people can because they have a particularly appetizing version called Koklo Meme.